ucsd-cse123-fa24/project2a-container/README.md

 # To open a shell inside the running container, in each terminal run the following (or attach to the running container using VSCode):
 docker exec -it pa2 bash
+# Inside the container you may need to switch to the /project-base folder
+root@docker$ cd /project-base

-# You can now clone the github repo into your project from inside the Docker container's bash shell
+# You can now clone the github repo into your project from inside the Docker container's bash shell and run the rest of the commands!
 ```